 - Portillo Inca Lagoon – Last but certainly not least, is a day trip to a beautiful lagoon in the Andes Mountains.
 Best of all, this tour includes a stop at the San Esteban vineyard…and everyone knows wine only improves the experience!

 Where to Stay in Santiago: Santiago has a little bit of everything, from quirky hostels to luxurious hotels and everything in between.
 For the backpacker option (and my own personal hostel choice), check out La Chimba Hostel in the Bellavista District.
 The Bellavista district is super artsy and colorful.
 Plus the hostel is located a street away from one of the main party scenes in the city; it’s also cool just chilling in the hostel courtyard with a bottle of wine (the pic below is the hostel!)
 For the hotel route, I’d recommend Hotel Solace Santiago.
 The hotel has a great location in the Providencia neighborhood, and includes a sun terrace with views of the city!
-If you’re traveling with friends, another good option here is to do an Airbnb.
-(Use my link for savings on your first stay!)
+If you’re traveling with friends, another good option here is to do a VRBO vacation rental.

 Additional Chile Resources: For more awesome resources on Chile, make sure to check out the top 20 Instagrammable places around Valparaiso.